-“I don’t want to go,” she told her mom for the fifth time.
-But her mother didn’t understand.
-“What’s the big deal?”
+"I don't want to go," she told her mom for the fifth time.
+But her mother didn't understand.
+"What's the big deal?"
 She shrugged and left.
 Preeya wished she could tell her what the big deal was without bursting into tears.
 She had tried telling her friend at school.
-But her friend was a size six so she just didn’t get it.
-Trying on nice clothes and feeling uglier than usual in a trial room wasn’t any fun.
+But her friend was a size…Read more Body Image Series 4

 She wanted a boyfriend like the popular girls in class always had one.
-But who’d like her?
-“I’m so fat and ugly,” she told herself every time she dared to have a crush.
-Her sister told her to just go and say, “I like you.”
+But who'd like her?
+"I'm so fat and ugly," she told herself every time she dared to have a crush.
+Her sister told her to just go and say, "I like you."
 But how could she?
-Sometimes she wondered if she hated herself.
-And sometimes she answered with a yes.
+Sometimes she wondered if she hated…Read more Body Image Series 3

-“The annual swimming competition will be next Monday,” announced the teacher.
-Rita’s heart started pounding.
+"The annual swimming competition will be next Monday," announced the teacher.
+Rita's heart started pounding.
 She needed to get sick by Monday.
-She couldn’t bear to see the other girls looking so nice when a swimsuit would make her look like a big hippo.
-But mother would be angry – five years of swimming lessons gone to waste, she would say.
-Rita wanted to run away.
+She couldn't bear to see the other girls looking so nice when a swimsuit would make her look like a big hippo.
+But mother would be angry - five years of swimming lessons…Read more Body Image Series 2

-“If beauty lies in the eyes of the beholder, then I guess everybody thinks I’m ugly,” the young girl told her mother with no emotion in her voice.
-She was sick of feeling like she didn’t belong to the world.
+"If beauty lies in the eyes of the beholder, then I guess everybody thinks I'm ugly," the young girl told her mother with no emotion in her voice.
+She was sick of feeling like she didn't belong to the world.
 And she knew the reason.
-It was why she hated buying clothes and would kill all mirrors if she could.
-But her mother said something that made her think: It all starts with you, honey.
-Why don’t you see your own beauty?
+It was why she hated buying clothes and would kill…Read more Finding Beauty